-One thing I discovered while creating these recipes was the importance of …
+One thing I discovered while creating these recipes for the diabetes cookbook was the importance of …

 PLAN A BIT: When planning out your own recipes and menus, always ask yourself: “Now how can I make this easier on myself?”
 Here’s a few examples to get you started thinking: